Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare life insurance for people over 65

 You can still get life insurance after 65, but expect limited options and high premiums.

 Life insurance isn’t just for the young.
-While your children may no longer be financially dependent on you, you need to consider some of the expenses you may leave behind when you die, such as outstanding debt or funeral expenses.
+While your children may no longer be financially dependent on you, you may leave behind other expenses when you die, such as outstanding debt or funeral expenses.
 Life insurance can help take the financial burden off of your loved ones when you’re gone.